 A certificate will not be issued unless all Commonwealth requirements about the ship or aircraft and its cargo have been met.

-Regulation 13E allows the Minister for Defence, or an authorised person, to grant permission to export goods listed on the Defence and Strategic Goods List - or DSGL.
+The Customs (PE) Regulations allows the Minister for Defence, or an authorised person, to grant permission to export goods listed on the Defence and Strategic Goods List - or DSGL.

 The Act includes provisions regulating: